stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 ## Donor information
 The Donor information accordion can be used to capture information about a donor related to the order line.
-The donor information will be autofilled on the oder if the fund selected in the [Fund distribution] (#fund-distribution) accordion is associated with a donor.
+The donor information will be autofilled on the oder if the fund selected in the [Fund distribution](#fund-distribution) accordion is associated with a donor.

 To add a donor manually:
 1. Click **Add donor**.